Hacknocraft/AppFriendsDocs/docs/api.md

 {
 	"activity_permission_type": int,      // int value which indicates which type of activity sharing permission this user has.
 	"private_messaging_permission_type": int, 	// int value which indicates which type of private messaging permission this user has
-	"show_real_name": int, // int value which indicates which type of permission the user for showing the real name }
+	"show_real_name": int, // int value which indicates which type of permission the user for showing the real name	"push_enabled": boolean, // show if this user wants to accept push
+}
 ```
 ------